catherineluse/docs-format-conversion/docs-after/docs-before/pipelines/config.md

 # Step Type: Publish Catalog Template

-_Available as of v2.2.0_

-The **Publish Catalog Template** step publishes a version of a catalog app template (i.e. Helm chart) to a [git hosted chart repository]({{<baseurl>}}/rancher/v2.0-v2.4/en/catalog/custom/).
+The **Publish Catalog Template** step publishes a version of a catalog app template (i.e. Helm chart) to a git hosted chart repository.
 It generates a git commit and pushes it to your chart repository.
 This process requires a chart folder in your source code's repository and a pre-configured secret in the dedicated pipeline namespace to complete successfully.
 Any variables in the [pipeline variable substitution reference](#pipeline-variable-substitution-reference) is supported for any file in the chart folder.

 ### Configuring Publishing a Catalog Template by UI